About Buying Property in Hungary

 that the need for permission will be abandoned in the fairly near future,

-purchase residential property in Hungary WITHOUT special permission.
+residential property in Hungary WITHOUT special permission.

-Balaton is an example
+to Lake Balaton is an example, although

 What happens if either I or my co-owner dies?

-relating to intestacy.
+the rules relating to intestacy.

 - Hungarian law imposes restrictions on the freedom of a Hungarian person